COMP1005/COMP1005old2.github.io/episodes/prac05.md

     threes.append(splitline[16])
 ```

-Then adjust your ```plt.plot()``` call to plot mins, maxs, nines and threes.
+Then add a ```plt.plot()``` call to plot lines for mins, maxs, nines and threes.
 Make sure you
-set up the x values (dates) as in Task 1.
+set up the x values (dates) as in Activity 1.

 ### Activity 3 - Writing to a CSV file
-Take your marchweather2.py and modify it to write the four lists of values into a csv file,
+Take your ```marchweather2.py``` and modify it to write the four lists of values into a csv file,
 four values per line.
+You may have to convert them to strings when building each line to write.

 ```python
 file2 = open(‘marchout.csv’, ‘w’)